PD Dr. Anna Growe

-Anna Growe is Junior Professor for Regional Governance at the University of Heidelberg.
-After studying spatial planning, she graduated with a doctorate from TU Dortmund University.
-As a post-doc, she worked at the University of Freiburg, where she also completed her Habilitation in 2019.
+After studying spatial planning, she completed her doctorate at the TU Dortmund University.
+As a post-doc, she worked at the University of Freiburg, where she also completed her habilitation in 2019.

-Her research interests revolve around spatial development in the knowledge society and challenges in sustainable spatial development.
+Her research interests focus on spatial development in the knowledge economy, governance processes in metropolitan areas and challenges in sustainable spatial development.

 Current Research Projects

 - 2022–2023: Regiopolises - Between Metropolises and High-Order Centres in the German Urban System

 - 2020–2024: Creating new cross-border metropolitan regions through governance rescaling processes.
 The case of the Yangtze River Delta.

 - 2019–2023: European border regions and cross-border ethnic communities.
 Spatial planning in spaces of cultural networks.

 - 2019–2023: Transformation of rural areas and small and medium sized towns in the knowledge economy

 - 2019–2023: Changing working processes transforming spatial structures: Coworking and urban and rural development